 Juvenile lamprey, referred to as ammocoetes, migrate through the lower Willamette River en route to the Pacific Ocean.
 On their outward migration, which can take from 3 to 7 years, ammocoetes burrow in sediments and filter feed at the sediment/water interface.
 Thus, ammocoetes potentially experience substantial and prolonged exposure to contaminated sediments.
 To evaluate this line of evidence of potential injury to lamprey, the Tribes, in cooperation with Oregon State University, conducted a pilot study (Stratus Consulting et al. 2013) assessing the toxicity of Portland Harbor sediment, as compared to relatively uncontaminated Siletz River sediment, to lamprey ammocoetes.
-Results of these preliminary experiments suggest that the presence of contaminated sediment took longer to initiate and complete burrowing than ammocoetes exposed to reference/control sediment.
+Results of these preliminary experiments suggest that the presence of contaminants adversely affects ammocoete burrowing behavior.
+For example, ammocoetes exposed to contaminated sediment took longer to initiate and complete burrowing than ammocoetes exposed to reference/control sediment.
 This could have negative implications for ammocoetes in Portland Harbor, as burrowing is an essential behavior that allows ammocoetes to feed and gain protection from predators.